mmichellezhou/pierank/README.md

 ### Publication

-PieRank is currently under review at the 2023 IEEE International Conference on Big Data.
+PieRank has been accepted as a regular paper to the 2023 IEEE International Conference on Big Data.
 PDF of the paper can be viewed <a href="https://drive.google.com/file/d/12zmBz9jSg6DsNYV5vDceJvKcOidUlCcQ/view?usp=sharing">here</a>.
+List of accepted papers can be found <a href="https://bigdataieee.org/BigData2023/AcceptedPapers.html">here</a>.

 ## Features